Late-Time Cosmic Acceleration from QCD Confinement Dynamics: Datasets

 \section{Datasets}

-To constrain the free parameters of the QCD-modified cosmological model, we define the parameter space as $\Theta=\{h, \Omega_{0b}, \Omega_{0m}, d\}$, where $h$ is the dimensionless Hubble constant, and $\Omega_{0b}$ and $\Omega_{0m}$ represent the present-day density parameters for baryons and matter (including dark matter), respectively.
-The parameter $d$ encodes the strength of the QCD-inspired coupling introduced in the modified Friedmann equations.
+To constrain the free parameters of the QCD-modified cosmological model, we define the parameter space as $\Theta = \{ h,\; \Omega_{0m},\; d \}$, where $h$ is the dimensionless Hubble parameter, $\Omega_{0m}$ denotes the total matter density parameters, and $d$ is the exponent characterizing the dynamical behavior of the QCD-induced contribution $\zeta E^d(z)$ in Equation~\eqref{FriedmannModified}.
+The parameter $\zeta$ is not an independent quantity, as it is fixed by the Friedmann constraint at $z=0$ through Equations~\eqref{eq:zeta=c} and~\eqref{eq:1-zeta}, with $\Omega_{0r}$ computed from the standard cosmic microwave background temperature.

 Constraints on these parameters are obtained through a combination of recent observational datasets, including cosmic chronometers, Type Ia supernovae, hydrogen-II galaxies, and intermediate-luminosity quasars.
-We perform the statistical analysis using a Markov Chain Monte Carlo (MCMC) approach via the \texttt{Emcee} Python package \cite{Foreman:2013}.
+We perform statistical analysis using a Markov Chain Monte Carlo (MCMC) approach via the \texttt{Emcee} Python 3 package \cite{Foreman:2013}.
 To ensure chain convergence, we monitor the autocorrelation function and adopt 2000 chains of 200 steps each, adopting Gaussian priors for $h=0.6766 \pm 0.0042$ and $\Omega_{0m}=0.3111\pm 0.0056$, and a uniform prior for $-10<d<10$.
+We adopt these Gaussian priors on $h$ and $\Omega_{0m}$ with the aim of deriving more stringent constraints on the characteristic parameter $d$ of the QCD model by propagating their uncertainties into the inferred values of $d$, rather than fixing these parameters a priori.
 In the following, we summarize the dataset.

+\begin{itemize} \item \textit{Cosmic chronometers} (CCs): A sample of 33 measurements of the Hubble parameter that covers a redshift region of $0.07<z<1.965$.
+The CC sample contains 15 correlated measurements and 18 points of $H(z)$ considered uncorrelated \cite{M_Moresco_2012, Moresco_2015, Moresco_2016, Moresco_2020, Jiao_2023, Tomasetti_2023}. {To constrain the space parameter of the model, the $\chi^2$-function is defined as

+where the sum in the first term runs over all uncorrelated points, while the second term operates over the correlated sample.
+Cov$^{-1}$ is the inverse of the covariance matrix of the vector $\Delta\vec{H}= \vec{H}_{obs}-\vec{H}_{th}$, corresponding to the difference between the observed and theoretical vectors of $H$.} \item \textit{Type Ia supernovae} (SNIa): The Pantheon+ dataset \cite{Scolnic2018-qf, Brout_2022} contains 1701 correlated measurements of the distance modulus in the redshift region $0.001<z<2.26$.
+We use a function $\chi^2$ for correlated data to eliminate contributions {of nuisance parameters defined as \cite{Conley2010}